-The result of Formula A-3 is used to complete Formula A-1 to determine the potential grant amount at the cost-effectiveness limit.
-In order to determine the annual surplus emission reductions by pollutant, Formula A-4, A-5, A-6, or A-7, below must be completed for each pollutant (NOx, ROG, and PM), for the baseline technology and the reduced technology.
-Formula A-4 is the general calculation and can be applied to any project, whereas Formulas A-5, A-6, or A-7 are specific variations of Formula A-4 for use with mileage, hours of operation, and fuel use respectively.
+Weighted emission reductions (weighted tons/yr) = NOx reductions (tons/yr) + ROG reductions (tons/yr) + (20 PM reductions (tons/yr)) The result of Formula A-3 is used to complete Formula A-1 to determine the potential grant amount at the cost-effectiveness limit.
+In order to determine the annual surplus emission reductions by pollutant, Formula A-4 and A-5 below must be completed for each pollutant (NOx, ROG, and PM), for the baseline technology and the reduced technology.
+Formula A-4 is the general calculation and can be applied to any project, whereas Formula A-5 is a specific variation of Formula A-4 for use with mileage.
 All four formulas involve multiplying the engine emission factor by the annual activity level and by other adjustment factors (such as load factor in the case of off-road equipment calculations) as specified for the calculation methodologies presented.
 Emission factors are also adjusted to account for in-use deterioration where applicable.